-The Department of Public Safety encourages anyone who is the victim or witness to any crime to promptly report the incident to the Department of Public Safety or Belmont Police Department.
-Because police reports are public records under state law, the Belmont Police Department cannot confidently hold crime reports.
+The Department of Public Safety encourages anyone who is the victim or witness to any crime to promptly report the incident to the Public Safety Office or to the Belmont Police Department.
+Because police reports are public records under state law, the Belmont Police Department cannot hold reports of crime in confidence.

-Confidential reports for inclusion in the annual disclosure of crime statistics can generally be made to other campus security authorities (CSAs), as identified below.
-Confidential crime reports may also be sent to security@ndnu.edu or (650) 504- 0656.
+Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to other campus security authorities (CSAs), as identified below.
+Confidential reports of crime may also be made to security@ndnu.edu or (650) 504-0656.